Tag: Imran Hussain

 The below Parliamentary question was asked by Imran Hussain on 2016-10-07.

-To ask the Secretary of State for Health, what steps his Department is taking to ensure residents in deprived areas have access to dental care.
+To ask the Secretary of State for Health, what steps his Department is taking to improve the process for GPs referring patients to mental health services.

 • Imran Hussain – 2016 Parliamentary Question to the Home Office